0xOsiris/Mev_Book/Readme.md

 # Brief Overview

 This repository is meant to serve as a conglomeration resources that offer insightful and detailed explanations of the core concepts in MEV.
-I am creating this repository because of the extreme variability in the quality of resources on the topic.
-My hope is to provide a focal point of quality information on the topic of Cfmms and Mev as a whole that would allow an astute reader to go from 0-100 understanding.
+There seems to be extreme variability in the quality of resources on the topic.
+Ideally this repository can create a focal point of quality information on the topic of Cfmms and Mev as well as the most advanced strategies/tools/research in the ecosystem to date.

 # The Fundamentals
 ## CFMM Basics